 Talk to a Slip and Fall Lawyer for Free

 The attorneys of John Foy & Associates have been helping slip and fall victims for over 20 years.
-We know how to handle even the biggest stores and insurance companies—and we charge nothing if we don’t get you money.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your free consultation today.
+We know how to handle even the biggest stores and insurance companies, and we charge nothing if we don’t get you money.
+Call us or fill out the form to your right and get your free consultation today.